gfredericks/seventy-one/README.md

 # seventy-one

-The number 71 in Clojure
+The number 71 in Clojure[script]

 ## Obtention

 `[com.gfredericks/seventy-one "0.1.1"]`

+## Compatibility notes

+As of release `0.1.1` seventy-one requires clojure 1.7, as its source is packaged in the new `.cljc` file format.

 ## Usage